Search programs

 An online nurse practitioner master’s degree prepares students to work as nurse practitioners or advanced practice registered nurses, which is the minimum level of education needed for these positions.
 After earning their master’s, nurse practitioners can also pursue a Doctor of Nursing Practice (DNP) or Doctor of Nursing Science (DNS) to further their professional practice, research, or teaching opportunities.

-Depending on the state in which they practice, nurse practitioners may take on a broad range of responsibilities, including diagnosing, treating, and managing acute and chronic illnesses; providing primary care for general or specialty populations; prescribing medications or other treatments; performing or assisting with minor surgeries, and educating patients regarding healthy behaviors and treatment options.
+Depending on the state in which they practice, nurse practitioners may have a broad range of responsibilities, including diagnosing, treating, and managing acute and chronic illnesses; providing primary care for general or specialty populations; prescribing medications or other treatments; performing or assisting with minor surgeries; and educating patients regarding healthy behaviors and treatment options.

 Nurse practitioners work in various medical settings, including private practices, community health clinics, hospitals, urgent care centers, home healthcare agencies, college wellness centers, psychiatric treatment facilities, and more.